 Applications and Transcripts

 Yes, we will accept scanned unofficial transcripts for evaluative purposes.
 Please upload all transcripts to the application with your essays and résumé.
-If you are admitted to the program you will be required to submit official transcripts with your enrollment deposit.
+If you are admitted, you will be required to submit official transcripts with your enrollment deposit.

 Yes, regardless of whether your credits from other institutions were accepted by the institution where you received your degree, we must receive a transcript from each post-secondary institution attended.